-In California, whale watching is a popular tourist activity as it is anywhere along the Pacific Coast, and it's no wonder why.
+In California, whale watching is a popular thing for tourists to do, and it's no wonder why.
 With some of the world's largest mammals migrating past coastal points, feeding near the coast and swimming in inlets, you'll find plenty of ocean creatures to see.

 When to Go Whale Watching in California

 Individual species have their seasons, but you can find whales off the California coast almost any time of year if you know when and where to look.
-Use the guide to when to whale watch in California to find out what you can see, where and when.
+Check the whale watching calendar in the guide to when to guide to whales and dolphins in California.

 For regional advice, links to cruises, local whale festivals and places to watch the migration from land, check the guides to: